brentgroves/repsys/research/m_z/virtualization/hypervisor/multipass/setup_multipass_vm.md

 exit
 ```

-## Step 3: Configure the extra interface
+## Step 4: Configure the extra interfaces

 ## retrieve the hardware address